On Campus Worship Services Return!

-Sign up for Open Sanctuary here or by calling the church office.
+Sign up for Open Sanctuary by clicking here or calling the church office.

 Use these resources to remain healthy and growing during quarantine.